ysowti/Data-Analysis-Portfolio_Yahya/README.md

 In this Data Project we will be looking at data from the 2016 election.
 In this project we will analyze two datasets.
 The first data set will be the results of political polls.
 We will analyze this aggregated poll data and answer some questions: 1.)
 Who was being polled and what was their party affiliation?
 2.)
 Did the poll results favor Clinton or Trump?
 3.)
 How do undecided voters effect the poll?
 4.)
 Can we account for the undecided voters?
 5.)
 How did voter sentiment change over time?
 6.)
 Can we see an effect in the polls from the debates?

+The second questions we will be trying to answer while looking at this Data Set is:
+1.)
+How much was donated and what was the average donation?
+2.)
+How did the donations differ between candidates?
+3.)
+How did the donations differ between Democrats and Republicans?
+4.)
+What were the demographics of the donors?
+5.)
+Is there a pattern to donation amounts?

 Data Prokect 4: Movie Recommendation

 In this prject we use item based collaborative filtering to find similarities between movies and recommend top ten best movies for an assumed user who rated some specific movies.
 We use database from MovieLens for this project.